Open and Affirming to the LGBTQ+ Community

 I vowed to my brother that I would accept and affirm the LGBTQ+ community foundational in my ministry.
 But to do that, I needed to understand better what the Bible said about the subject.
 In seminary, I learned Greek and Hebrew, contexts in which authors composed each part.
 We learned about how surrounding cultures influenced biblical authors.
 Over the years, I’ve read countless books and scholarly articles from all perspectives on the relevant passages.
 What follows is a summary of what I’ve discovered and have come to believe.

 The shocking truth is the Bible has very little to say about same-sex relationships, and what it says is ambiguous and almost always taken out of context.
 Did you know that there are only six verses that mention it?
 It is never in a section talked about on its own; it gets included in general lists of things people of the time assumed were wrong.
+What did Jesus say about homosexuality?
 Jesus had zero to say on the subject.
 Six verses.
 There are 50 verses about not lending money, 2000+ about treating the poor and immigrants better.
 One hundred thirty-three verses condemn gossip, yet we make all this fuss over six verses out of 31,102 biblical verses.

 Several times, especially in Matthew 23, Jesus criticized religious leaders of his day for picking out the most minor commandments to judge others while ignoring the weightier matters of faith such as justice, mercy, and faith.
 Only .001% of all of the verses in the Bible are related to our subject.
 But huge chunks of texts echo what Jesus said is most important, “Love God and love your neighbor as yourself.”
 Shouldn’t we follow Jesus and keep our focus on the love stuff and not get distracted by the more minor and less important topics?